 Western Canada and Alaska 2024: 103-day road trip.

 We planned the road trip for quite sometime, but it was only this year that we were able to pull it off.
-The initial plan was very ambitious (we skipped some destinations shown in red on the overview map below) as there are so many places one would want to see across six provinces/teritories (ON, MB, SK, AB, BC, YT) and eight states (IL, WI, MN, WA, ID, MT, ND, AK).
+The initial plan was very ambitious (we skipped some destinations shown in red on map below) as there are so many places one would want to see across six provinces/teritories (ON, MB, SK, AB, BC, YT) and eight states (IL, WI, MN, WA, ID, MT, ND, AK).
 We were in Alaska 40 of the 103 days.
 We crossed US-Canada border 8 times.
 The interactive map shows places where we stayed O/N, more often in areas explored in-depth.

 The plan was to drive between major destinations and camp in our car or tent most of the time (campgrounds and wild camping), stay in motels/hotels/cabins from time to time.
 Altogether we stayed in 76 different destinations.
 We drove 13000 miles with only several longer driving days (longest was 660 miles on return to Chicago from Fargo).
-Luckily, we were able to fix unexpected car mechanical problems on the go, but wasted energy and precious time (~4 days).

 Completed itinerary